-The ASOCIACIÓN COALICIÓN COSTARRICENSE DE INICIATIVAS DE DESARROLLO (“CINDE”) is a private, non-profit, non-political organization that provides consulting services free of charge in the investment process.
+The ASOCIACIÓN COALICIÓN COSTARRICENSE DE INICIATIVAS DE DESARROLLO (“CINDE”) is a private, non-profit, non-political organization that provides consulting services in the investment process.
 CINDE is a company domiciled in the Republic of Costa Rica, Mata Redonda, Sabana Sur, Torre Universal, 22nd Floor, that has corporate identification number 3-002-056152.
-If you would like to contact us to obtain additional information, you may call the following telephone number: +506 2201-2800 or send us an email to the following email address: email@example.com
+If you would like to contact us to obtain additional information, you may call the following telephone number: +506 2201-2800 or send us an email to the following email address: firstname.lastname@example.org

 In conformity with the Costa Rican regulations on personal data protection, this Policy is meant to define the general CINDE guidelines related to protecting personal data as well as to regulate the control procedures and mechanisms that should be followed to properly manage, treat, and protect information.
 By issuing this Policy, CINDE integrates personal data privacy and protection into all its organization’s processes.
 Compliance with this policy is vitally important for the organization to function normally and to match the current regulations.

 This Policy is applicable to the databases and/or files that contain personal data that are subject to treatment by CINDE.

 The provisions in this document always should be applied when CINDE, its representatives, agents, and/or employees of any range proceed to handle personal data.
 This includes, among other things, collection, storage, use, circulation, suppression, transmission, and/or transfers except in those cases that are not included in the law.